ranja-sarkar/stats/README.md

 If we have to compare unpaired (independent) groups, we perform unpaired **T-test** for parametric data, and **Mann-Whitney test** for non-parametric data.
 📌 https://www.statsmodels.org/dev/generated/statsmodels.regression.linear_model.OLS.html

-📌 ANOVA nad linear regression are the same, just the results of the analyses are presented in different ways. https://www.linkedin.com/pulse/why-anova-linear-regression-same-analysis-the-analysis-factor-llc-tn8ff
+📌 ANOVA and linear regression are the same, just the results of the analyses are presented in different ways. https://www.linkedin.com/pulse/why-anova-linear-regression-same-analysis-the-analysis-factor-llc-tn8ff

-**Parametric test**:-
+**PARAMETRIC TEST**

 Assumption: Data has normal distribution